agbacher/Candida_Project/README.md

 # Candida Project

-Updated: March, 2026
+Updated: April, 2026

 ## About

 This repository contains all code needed to reproduce the scRNA-seq and scTCR-seq analyses of the [article](https://www.cell.com/immunity/fulltext):

-G. Rios Martini, P. Hofmann et al. Antigen-restricted homeostatic Candida albicans Th17 cells link oral-gut immunity and adapt in intestinal inflammation. _Immunity_ 2026.
+G. Rios Martini, P. Hofmann, _et al._ Antigen-restricted homeostatic Candida albicans Th17 cells link oral-gut immunity and adapt in intestinal inflammation. _Immunity (2026)_.
+DOI: 10.